 Let $c$ be any curve in $E$.
 We apply an elementary move on $c$ such that the resulting curve $c_0$ has only one component in the visible side of $\surf$.
 Denote by $F_{c_0}$ the decomposition obtained from $E$ by this elementary move.

-Any other curve intersecting $c$ twice and which is disjoint from the other curves in $E$ could be obtained from $c_0$ by applying $k$ half-twists along $c$, where $k$ is some non-zero integer.
+Any other curve intersecting $c$ twice and which is disjoint from the other curves in $E$ can be obtained from $c_0$ by applying $k$ half-twists along $c$, where $k$ is some non-zero integer.
 We denote by $c_k$ the curve obtained from $k$ half-twists along $c$ on $c_0$ and $F_{c_k}$ the resulting decomposition of $\surf$.
-Then we can identify:
+Then we have a canonical identification:

 Furthermore, $F_{c_k}$ and $F_{c_{m}}$ are joined by an edge (which is necessarily of $B$-type) if and only if $|k-m|=1$.